 The San Diego chapter is one of the largest and most active, hence most influential, chapters in the nation.
 It has been selected as a “model chapter” since the inception of the award and its members hold 3 national NDIA Board positions.

 The success of our chapter and every activity that benefits our members is the product of talented volunteers who make service to the defense industry community one of their professional development goals.

-The focus of the Foundation is to provide and promote cyber security educational opportunities for youths in the San Diego and neighboring counties in Southern California.
-Securing Our eCity Foundation has worked closely with the Air Force Association (AFA) Chapter 118, San Diego and the San Diego County Board of Education to maximize the amount of cyber education opportunity and information to all youths in the area.
+The focus of the NDIA San Diego Chapters STEM Committee Outreach for Cybersecurity is to provide and promote cyber security educational opportunities for youths in the San Diego and neighboring Counties in Southern California.
+NDIA San Diego Chapter has worked closely with the Air Force Association (AFA) Chapter 118, San Diego to maximize the amount of cyber education opportunity and information to all youths in the area.

 Chapter 118 focuses specifically on the CyberPatriot Competition and NDIA coordinates other student-related cyber education activities.
 From 2009 -2018/19, NDIA, their Organizers and corporate sponsors initially organized and sponsored the Annual Mayor’s Cyber Cup Competition for high and middle/junior high school students.
 In 2016/17, this Challenge became known as the SoCal Cyber Cup Challenge and continues into the future.
 During 2016, NDIA worked with the Los Angeles Unified School District “After the Bell” program and other cyber educators throughout California to help establish the California Cyber Innovation Challenge (CCIC).
 Two teams from San Diego won the Southern California Regional Competition.